1. Regulatory framework

 Yes.

-The advertisement of both betting and games of luck activities should be in accordance with Regulation on Commercial Advertisement and Unfair Commercial Applications, which imposes several restrictions.
+The advertisement of both betting and games of luck activities should be in accordance with the Regulation on Commercial Advertisement and Unfair Commercial Applications, which imposes several restrictions.

 A. Betting Activities